 (Updated October 25, 2019).
 In a historic court case, the Orleans County Supreme Court may rule that the isolated Bronx Zoo elephant named Happy has legal personhood.

-Happy is the elephant infamously held in isolation at the Bronx Zoo; she is also the first ever elephant to officially show signs of self-awareness through the mirror self-recognition test.
+Happy would be the first elephant to receive nonhuman personhood.
+She is also the first-ever elephant to officially show signs of self-awareness through the mirror self-recognition test.

-In 2005, Happy showed self-awareness by touching a mark that scientists drew on her head after seeing the reflection of it in a mirror; she understood that the elephant in the mirror was herself.
+In 2005, Happy showed self-awareness.
+She touched a mark that scientists drew on her head after seeing the reflection of it in a mirror.
+She understood that the elephant in the mirror was herself.

 Yet despite her high levels of intelligence, the elephant has remained largely in isolation for more than a decade.
 In 2015, Happy’s story was covered by The New York Times, which dubbed the 44-year-old (at the time) elephant “The Bronx Zoo’s Loneliest Elephant.”
-The zoo has also been labeled one of America’s worst zoos for elephants by animal protection group In Defense of Animals, and urged to send Happy to a sanctuary.
+The zoo has also been labeled one of America’s worst zoos for elephants by animal protection group In Defense of Animals.
+The group urged the zoo to send Happy to a sanctuary.

 While the zoo promised to end its elephant program, redirecting its resources to benefit wild elephants, Happy remains isolated.